Module 1 and 2: Studio Space and Drawing for Print

 So, this blog will document my work week by week on this course.

-My research project as it is extremely cold is to do some drawings and photos of everyday objects in my house.
+My topic is Everyday Things: as it is extremely cold I have decided to do some drawings and photos of everyday objects in my house.

 I started with drawings of items from the kitchen, just a few things to start with and get back into drawing.
 I like using pen and ink as I am not very good with a pencil.